kaisenlinux/manpages-dev/category/Hardware/discover.md

           •  network

                  An interface device to a conventional computer data communications network that does not require the use of a terminal adapter is a network device.
-                 For example, Ethernet and Token Ring network interface cards are network devices.
-Analog phone-line modems;  terminal  adapters  for  technologies such as ISDN and DSL; and ``cable modems''     are not ``network'' devices.
+For example, Ethernet and
+                 Token  Ring  network interface cards are network devices.
+Analog phone-line modems; terminal adapters for technologies such as ISDN and DSL; and ``cable modems''     are not
+                 ``network'' devices.

           •  optical

                  An optical-technology storage device, often using read-only media, is an optical device.
-By far the most common examples of these devices are CD-
-                 ROM and DVD-ROM drives, including versions of these drives that can ``burn'' (write to) optical discs.
+By far the most common examples of these devices are CD-ROM and DVD-ROM drives,  in‐ cluding versions of these drives that can ``burn'' (write to) optical discs.

           •  printer

                  A  device  that  renders  visual  output  in  a  permanent  or  semi-permanent  manner to a physical medium is a printer.
-Typically, any device  colloquially referred to as a ``printer'' is also classified by Discover as a printer.
+Typically, any device colloquially referred to as a
+                 ``printer'' is also classified by Discover as a printer.

           •  removabledisk

-                 Storage  devices  that  feature removable media using just about any technology except that of magnetic tape, CD-ROM, and DVD-ROM drives are remov‐ abledisk devices.
-Examples include floppy disk drives, magneto-optical drives, and Compact Flash card readers.
+                 Storage devices that feature removable media using just about any technology except that of magnetic tape, CD-ROM, and DVD-ROM drives are removabledisk devices.
+Examples in‐ clude floppy disk drives, magneto-optical drives, and Compact Flash card readers.

           •  tape

                  A sequential-access mass storage device using magnetic tape is a tape device.
-Commonly used for archival and backup purposes, DAT drives are exam‐ ples of tape devices.
+Commonly used for archival and backup purposes, DAT drives are examples of tape devices.

           •  video

                  A device that produces a real-time digital video signal for input purposes is a video     device.
 Webcams, digital video cameras, and television tuners are examples of video devices.
 Note that still digital cameras with ``movie'' capability are not considered video devices unless they can transmit the live video signal to the host in real time.

 Examples
        Scan the local buses